Mitochondrial Myopathies (MM)

 Breathing issues

-Sometimes mitochondrial myopathies can cause significant weakness in the muscles that support breathing.
-Mitochondrial encephalomyopathies (diseases caused by a defect in oxidative phosphorylation, affecting the nervous system and skeletal muscle) also may cause brain abnormalities that alter the brain’s control over breathing.
+Mitochondrial myopathies can cause significant weakness in the muscles that support breathing.
+Mitochondrial encephalomyopathies (diseases affecting the nervous system and skeletal muscle) also may cause brain abnormalities that alter the brain’s control over breathing.

 Cardiac care

 Sometimes, mitochondrial diseases directly affect the heart.
-In these cases, the usual cause is an interruption in the rhythmic beating of the heart, called conduction block.
-Cardiac muscle damage (cardiomyopathy) also may occur.
+In these cases, the usual cause is an interruption in the rhythmic beating of the heart, called an arrythmia, which may be in the form of a cardiac conduction block.
+Cardiac muscle damage (cardiomyopathy) may also occur.

 Other potential health issues

 Some people with mitochondrial disease experience serious kidney problems, gastrointestinal problems, and/or diabetes.
-Some of these problems are direct effects of mitochondrial defects in the kidneys, digestive system, or pancreas (in diabetes), and others are indirect effects of mitochondrial defects in other tissues.
+Some of these problems are direct effects of mitochondrial defects in the kidneys, digestive system, or pancreas (in diabetes, pancreatic insufficiency), and others are indirect effects of mitochondrial defects in other tissues.

 For example, rhabdomyolysis (acute muscle breakdown) can lead to kidney problems by causing a protein called myoglobin to leak from ruptured muscle cells into the urine.
 This condition, myoglobinuria, stresses the kidneys’ ability to filter waste from the blood and can cause kidney damage.